You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 Most of those decisions felt automatic.
 Easy.
 Like you were in control the whole time.

-You weren’t.
+You were not.
 Your brain was running on autopilot.
 And that autopilot has some serious bugs.

 Psychologists Daniel Kahneman and Amos Tversky spent decades mapping these bugs.
-They called them heuristics and biases.
-Mental shortcuts that help you think fast but often lead you somewhere you didn’t mean to go.
-As behavioral economist Dan Ariely puts it, we aren’t just irrational.
-We’re predictably irrational.
+They called them heuristics and biases.[1]
+Mental shortcuts that help you think fast but often lead you somewhere you did not mean to go.
+As behavioral economist Dan Ariely puts it, we are not just irrational.
+We are predictably irrational.
 The same mistakes show up again and again, in the same patterns, across millions of people.
+The truth is, you’re not as rational as you think.

 Here are seven of the worst offenders.
 And what you can do about them.